-Three main subsystems, or requirements, that need to be kept in consideration is how much storage space is allotted in each design, the mobility, and the actual size of of the device.
-Looking at how each design relates to these subsystems will give our team a better idea of what design we want to go with and modify.
+Three main subsystems, or requirements that need to be kept in consideration are how much storage space is allotted to each design, the mobility, and the actual size of of the device.
+Looking at how each design relates to each subsystem will give our team a better idea of what design we want to go with and modify.